microprediction/microprediction/README.md

 More in the [knowledge center](https://www.micoprediction.com/knowledge-center).
 Remember [Dorothy, You're Not in Kaggle Anymore](https://www.linkedin.com/pulse/dorothy-youre-kaggle-anymore-peter-cotton-phd/).

-# How a community can drive open, turnkey prediction:
+# Open, turnkey prediction.

+Here's how it operates.
 - You publish live data repeatedly, [like this](https://github.com/microprediction/microprediction/blob/master/feed_examples_live/traffic_live.py) say, and it creates a stream like [this one](https://www.microprediction.org/stream_dashboard.html?stream=electricity-load-nyiso-overall).
 - As soon as you do, algorithm "crawlers" like [this guy](https://github.com/microprediction/microprediction/blob/master/crawler_examples/soshed_boa.py) compete to make distributional predictions of